170th Fighter Squadron: Cold War

+Unpainted 170th Fighter-Bomber Squadron F-84F (Note: Aircraft is Republic F-84F-25-RE Thunderstreak serial 51-1706, taken about 1959.)

 After returning to Springfield, the 170th was equipped with the North American F-86E Sabre.
 However, only about a half-dozen Sabres were received before the squadron began receiving Republic F-84F Thunderstreaks.
 The first F-84F arrived in February 1955.
 The squadron's mission was changed to what was termed a "Special Delivery" squadron, and the 170th began training on the tactical delivery of nuclear weapons, being renamed the 170th Tactical Fighter Squadron in 1958.

 On 1 October 1961, as a result of the 1961 Berlin Crisis, the 170th was again federalized and assigned to the 131st Tactical Fighter Group.
 The 170th remained at Springfield, while elements of the 131st deployed to Toul-Rosières Air Base, France to form the 7131st Tactical Fighter Wing.
 The 131st Tactical Fighter Wing, was composed of three federalized National Guard squadrons and their supporting squadrons.
 However, only its 110th Tactical Fighter Squadron deployed as a unit to France.
 The 170th rotated personnel to Toul during their period of activation, however aircraft and personnel deployed to Toul were maintained at a level equivalent to a single squadron at any one time.